68 English Words Used in Spanish and the Stories Behind Them

 36. Yankee / Yanqui

-Though historically used to mean a New Englander, this term in modern Spanish now usually refers to any American (sometimes as a pejorative).
+Though historically used to mean someone from the northern states in the US, this term in modern Spanish now usually refers to any American (sometimes as a pejorative).

 37. Snob / Esnob